Crane Song HEDD Quantum

 Crane Song HEDD Quantum Harmonically Enhance Digital Device is a stereo AD/DA with DSP tape and tube colour, sub pico second jitter and clock generator.

-Crane Song HEDD Quantum – HEDD, acronym for Harmonically Enhanced Digital Device, has been engineered to provide musically pleasing sound with the capability of generating tube/analog sounds within the digital domain.
+Crane Song HEDD Quantum – HEDD, acronym for Harmonically Enhanced Digital Device, has been engineered to provide musically pleasing sound with the capability of generating tube/analogue sounds within the digital domain.
 The HEDD QUANTUM has a new clocking crystal.
 It’s Crane Song’s 5th generation design, like the ones used in Avocet IIA and Solaris and has less then 1pS jitter.
 This results in extremely accurate imaging, a very open 3d sound and detailed transient response.

 Jitter is one of those “black art”, hard to explain phenomena.
 The artefacts caused by jitter are blurred, harsh and unfocussed sound.
 It also results in a loss of image stability, depth and space.
 Jitter, basically a time deviation in the clock timing, is caused by many factors.
 The main culprit being the frequency of the clock varying during the conversion